 Set items to quarantine status upon return

 In our town hall about dealing with COVID-19 closures, several partners mentioned that their libraries are quarantining returned items for several days before they're allowed to go out again.
-I've sketched out a way to make Koha help with that.
+We've established two different ways to do so.
+The first method uses a not for loan status.
+The second method uses a shelving location.
+Each method has strengths and weaknesses.

 Now that our Quarantine status exists, there are a couple things we can do with it.
 First, we can tell Koha to set every item we check in to Quarantine.
 To do that, we'll use the system preference UpdateNotForLoanStatusOnCheckin.
 We want to tell it that whenever we check in an item no Not For Loan status to set it to the value we used for our new Quarantine status.